Xaxis/jquery.php/README.md

 Before we get to much further into demonstrating how to use jquery.php, you should familiarize yourself with the various core methods of the plugin.

-### Plugin Methods
-Before we get to much further into demonstrating how to use jquery.php, you should familiarize yourself with the various core methods of the plugin.

 Mode methods:
 * `php.block( blockObject )`
 	* Implements the blocking mode interface